Junior Diplomats Training Program

 The Junior Diplomats "Joint Training Program" has been developed and implemented by the Turkic Council Secretariat, in accordance with the Cooperation Protocol signed during the 3rd Summit of the Turkic Council between our member states' Foreign Ministries, held in Gebele.
-The first program was organized in Turkey in 2014, the second in 2015 in Azerbaijan, third in Kazakhstan in 2016, fourth in Kyrgyzstan in 2017, fifth was held in Turkey in 2018 and last year sixth was organized in Azerbaijan.
+The first program was organized in Turkey in 2014, the second in 2015 in Azerbaijan, third in Kazakhstan in 2016, fourth in Kyrgyzstan in 2017, fifth was held in Turkey in 2018 and in 2019 the sixth was organized in Azerbaijan.

 The main purpose of this program is to get acquainted young diplomats with the foreign policies and the commonalities of history, culture and language of the Member States, as well as to establish friendly ties with one another.
 Throughout the programs, junior diplomats attend two-week training in one of the Member States, which consists of lectures by academicians, top government officials and high-ranking diplomats and cultural tours to historical places and official visits.